Magnusaur/aesth-prog/mini_ex/mini_ex9/README.md

 ![alt](https://github.com/Magnusaur/aesth-prog/blob/master/mini_ex/mini_ex9/webpage_chart.jpg)

 ...
 In which an API providing data about convicts, including mugshots (yes, it's actually a thing) would be used in conjunction with a faux facebook page.
 Possibly to highlight the grotesque nature of certain API's or how facebook is actually a prison, or whatever.
-In any case, this flowchart is a lot more straight-forward, perhaps because it is a lot more static, with little interaction.
+In any case, this flowchart is a lot more straight-forward, perhaps because it is more static in nature, or because what exactly happens when clicking certain things is not very clear.
+The flowchart also gives off the impression of being more linear in use, which may or may not actually be the case.

+## Differences & Difficulties
+How are these two conceptual flowcharts different from the one in the beginning?
+Well, first of, they refer to something non-existent.
+We have not actually created these hypothetical programs, and as such it really is not possible to validate their "soundness" or congruity.
+Or is it?
+Perhaps one really can point out certain logical contradictions in a flow chart, similarly to how "logic trees" work.
+Regardless, it is somewhat of a challenge, going through the procedural motions of a program that actually is not there.